A time-dependent scattering approach to core-level spectroscopies: Light-matter interactions

 where we have assumed the dipole limit in which $e^{i\mathbf{k}\cdot\mathbf{r}} \simeq e^{i\mathbf{k}\cdot\mathbf{R}_i}$ where $\mathbf{R}_i$ is the position of the ion to which electron $i$ is bound, and we have introduced the dipole operator

-We start our discussion by first considering a scattering process in which a photon with momentum $\mathbf{k}$, energy $\omega_\mathbf{k}$ and polarization $\mathbf{e}_{\mathbf{k},\lambda}$ is absorbed, leaving the system energetically excited.
+We start our discussion of the scattering processes by first considering a case in which a photon with momentum $\mathbf{k}$, energy $\omega_\mathbf{k}$ and polarization $\mathbf{e}_{\mathbf{k},\lambda}$ is absorbed, leaving the system energetically excited.
 The possible final states will be determined by the allowed dipolar transitions.
 In particular, one finds:

 where $\Delta l = l'-l$ and $\Delta m = m'-m$, and $l$ represents the orbital angular momentum with projection $m$.
 In the process we are interested in, this operator will create a core-hole excitation.
 In particular, we focus on the Cu $L$-edge ($2p \rightarrow 3d$) transition~in a typical X-ray scattering experiment on a transition metal oxide cuprate material\cite{schlappa2012spin}.
 In this case,